guy4213/Chillmode/README.md

  <h2>Project mission is :</h2>
-ChillMode mission is to display information about all the trending serieses.<br /> allowing users to do exclusive actions that cannot being done in other review websites.
+ChillMode mission is to display information about all the trending serieses.<br /> allowing users to do exclusive actions that cannot be done in other review websites.

 <h2> Actions such as:</h2>